 We have convenient offices in Raleigh, Durham, Goldsboro, Greenville, Kinston and Jacksonville.
-Meetings in Durham and Greenville are arranged by appointment only.
+Meetings in Durham, Greenville, and Kinston are arranged by appointment only.
 Please call 1-800-525-7111 to set up a free consultation with an experienced and compassionate North Carolina disability lawyer at Riddle & Brantley.

 We respond to calls and emails after hours and on weekends and will even come to you if it’s more convenient.

-“I will always speak of the great job that Scott … did in helping me get disability.” -Annie H.
+“I will always speak of the great job that [Riddle & Brantley] … did in helping me get disability.”